On Einstein Structures for $\mathrm{SO}_0(p,p+1)$-Surface Group Representations: Introduction

 \section{Introduction}

-Among all representations of closed hyperbolic surface groups $\pi_1(S)$ into Lie groups $G$, special connected components were discovered by Hitchin in \cite{Hit92} that now bear his name.
-For $G$ a split, real, simple Lie group, the $G$-Hitchin component $\Hit(S,G)$ in the character variety $\chi(S,G)$ is the component containing representations that factor through the \emph{principal embedding} $\iota_{pr}:\mathsf{PSL}(2,\R)\to G$ associated with the \emph{principal} $\mathfrak{sl}_2$-subalgebra $\mathfrak{s} < \g$ popularized by Kostant \cite{Kos59}.
-Hitchin showed the component $\Hit(S,G)$ is a ball, in analogy with the Teichm\"uller space when $G= \PSL(2,\R)$.
-Geometrically, these representations have been shown to all be discrete in a very strong sense: they satisfy the \emph{Anosov property}, a condition introduced by Labourie \cite{Lab06} specifically for Hitchin representations, but which have since then become a topic of study on their own.
-More generally, Guichard and Wienhard introduced the notion of a $P$-Anosov representation $\Gamma \rightarrow G$ for a parabolic subgroup $P<G$ and a hyperbolic group $\Gamma$, which are representations $\rho:\Gamma \rightarrow G$ that are strongly discrete and faithful, and, in particular, admit a continuous, injective, and $\rho$-equivariant boundary map $\xi_\rho:\partial \Gamma\to G/P$ with additional contraction properties \cite{GW12}.
+In the seminal work \cite{Hit92}, Hitchin discovered surprising connected components of representations of surface groups $\pi_1S$ into higher rank Lie groups that now bear his name.
+Let $G$ be a split, real, simple Lie group.
+The \emph{$G$-Hitchin component} $\Hit(S,G)$ in the character variety $\chi(S,G)$ consists of all deformations of representations $\pi_1S \rightarrow G$ that factor through the \emph{principal embedding} $\iota_{pr}:\PSL(2,\R)\to G$ associated with the \emph{principal} $\mathfrak{sl}_2$-subalgebra $\mathfrak{s} < \g$ popularized by Kostant \cite{Kos59}.
+Hitchin showed the component $\Hit(S,G)$ is a ball in analogy with Teichm\"uller space when $G= \PSL(2,\R)$.
+Remarkably, all the representations in this component, called \emph{Hitchin representations}, are discrete and faithful.
+Indeed, they were shown to be \emph{Anosov}, a condition introduced by Labourie \cite{Lab06} specifically for Hitchin representations, but which has since become a topic of independent interest \cite{GW12,GGKW17, KLP17, BPS, DMS25}.
+Guichard and Wienhard introduced the notion of a $P$-Anosov representation $\Gamma \rightarrow G$ for a hyperbolic group $\Gamma$ and a parabolic subgroup $P<G$, which are representations $\rho:\Gamma \rightarrow G$ that are strongly discrete and faithful, and, in particular, admit a continuous, injective, and $\rho$-equivariant boundary map $\xi_\rho:\partial \Gamma\to G/P$ from the Gromov boundary $\partial\Gamma$ of $\Gamma$ to the flag manifold $G/P$ \cite{GW12}.
 In this paper, we will only consider the case $\Gamma = \pi_1(S_{g})$, where $S_g$ is a closed surface of genus $g \geq 2$.

-Hitchin representations $\rho: \pi_1S \rightarrow G$ are holonomies of locally homogeneous geometric structures.
-This statement requires unraveling.
+Anosov representations $\rho: \pi_1S \rightarrow G$ are holonomies of locally homogeneous geometric structures.
+Let us unravel this statement.